Reducing Retinal Blindness Worldwide

 The overarching goal of Dr. Gross’ research is to identify the molecular underpinnings of Muller glia dependent retinal regeneration.
 In his recent studies, he and his team focused on a previously unexplored aspect of the regenerative process – how metabolic changes facilitate Muller glia activation, reprogramming and regenerative responses.

-Dr. Gross proposes to build off of proteomic and RNA-Seq data generated during the 2023 funding period to continue to focus on metabolic changes in Muller glia and how they regulate Muller glia reprogramming and regenerative responses.
+Experiments in this Retina Research Foundation renewal proposal build off of metabolomic profiling data generated during the 2024 funding period to continue to focus on metabolic changes in Muller glia and how they regulate Muller glia reprogramming and regenerative responses.
 These results will be significant because proteins and metabolites that we identify can then potentially serve as foundations for the development of new therapeutic approaches aimed at stimulating intrinsic regeneration in the human retina.

-the pathways that generate them, can then be assessed to determine if they play a direct role in metabolic reprogramming of Muller glia after retinal injury.
+Specific Aims: In 2025 Dr. Gross will assess specific metabolites, and the pathways that generate them, to determine if they play a direct role in metabolic reprogramming of Muller glia after retinal injury.

 Progress in 2023